Neal's power-play goal in OT gives Predators win over Jets

 NASHVILLE, Tenn.
+(AP) -- After his Finnish countryman scored on him once, Pekka Rinne was not going to let it happen again in overtime.

-(AP) -- James Neal scored at 2:11 of overtime to give the Nashville Predators a 5-4 victory over the slumping Winnipeg Jets on Monday night.
+Rinne made a big save against Patrik Laine before James Neal scored 2:11 into the extra period to give the Nashville Predators a 5-4 victory over the slumping Winnipeg Jets on Monday night.

 With the Predators on a power play, Neal made a head fake at the right faceoff dot and drifted toward the low slot before firing a wrist shot by Jets goalie Connor Hellebuyck to the far side.